 (Thanks to Tomislav Krnic for that example!)

-As mentioned earlier, there are many different devices out there.
-They all have different sizes, resolutions and orientations.
+As mentioned earlier, there are many different devices out there with varying sizes, resolutions, and orientations.
 So, at what point should you change the design?
 To answer those questions, let’s first look at some statistics.

 In order to figure out the right responsive media queries for all devices, let’s take a look at some statistics.
-According to Statcounter, the following are the most popular screen sizes on the Internet (July 2017).
+According to StatCounter, the following are the most popular screen sizes on the internet (September 2020):

 In numbers: